-Dick Davis stands next to Governor John Baldacci after being sworn in as Maine’s Public Advocate.
+Dick Davies stands next to Governor John Baldacci after being sworn in as Maine’s Public Advocate.
 Photo by Ramona du Houx

 by Ramona du Houx

 Long after most personnel have left the Statehouse, a light might still be burning in one of the governor’s offices.
 If so, a calm, reassuring voice would be heard on the phone, and at one point Dick Davies would emerge to get another cup of coffee that would sustain him through the next round of phone calls.

 As Governor Baldacci’s senior policy advisor, he kept the governor informed, mainly on utility and energy issues.
 Davies was always on call in case of an emergency, always informed, and always took the time to help everyone.
 Davies not only could recite statistics and the history of an issue that he oversaw, he would give you insights about the issues that would put everything into perspective.

 Patient, poised, and pragmatic, Davies works with a dedication and determination that is rare to find.
 For him, at the end of the day, if he has helped progress what the people of the state need, that’s what matters the most.
 That’s the reason why Davies decided upon a life in public service.